-In May 2017, the IASB published IFRS 17 'Insurance Contracts'.
+In May 2017, after more than 20 years in development, the IASB published IFRS 17 'Insurance Contracts'.
 This represents a record in terms of development period, the lengthy completion period reflecting a number of factors including:

 - very diverse local practices for insurance accounting - a huge range of jurisdiction-specific products, tax implications and regulations that had to be captured by a uniform measurement model - the need for alignment with other Standards that have been recently published by the IASB, such as IFRS 9 'Financial Instruments' and IFRS 15 'Revenue from Contracts with Customers', and to some degree the work of other standard setters.